CameronPaton/camdev-blog/content/articles/Get_Started_with_VueJS.md

 </body>
 ```

-At the bottom of our document before the closing body tag, we can add script tags where we will link up with the app id and create a Vue instance:
+At the bottom of our document before the closing body tag, we can add script tags where we will link up with the app id using the "el" keyword and create a Vue instance.
+We add the data object which contains a property value of name and a value:

 ```markup[integrate.html]
 <script>